 The course generally lasts from 1 to 2 years, although it can be flexible, depending on your individual needs.
 If you complete the basic training successfully, you will be awarded a Foundation Certification from Quality and Qualifications Ireland (QQI) or the Junior Certificate.
 Having completed a Foundation Programme, you may continue to a Progression Programme.
 This will give you the opportunity to progress to the Leaving Certificate Applied course or a higher-level QQI award or you can choose to continue other skills training, such as an apprenticeship course.

 The courses take place in Youthreach centres managed by Education and Training Boards (ETBs) and Community Training Centres.
 Generally, Youthreach centres are open for 35 hours per week (9 a.m. - 4.30 p.m., Monday to Friday).

 If you qualify for Youthreach, you may also be eligible for the Back to Education Initiative.

 Education and Training Boards

 Since 1 July 2013, Education and Training Boards (ETBs) replaced Vocational Educational Committees (VECs).
 All services provided by VECs will continue to be provided by ETBs.
-FÁS training centres will be transferred to ETBs on a phased basis with the establishment of SOLAS.
+FÁS training centres have also transferred to ETBs.

 The criteria you must meet to access the Youthreach programme depends on whether you apply to a Youthreach centre managed by an Education and Training Board (ETB) or a Community Training Centre.